-The method: In our final example, we’ll look at the application of the resale price method in transfer pricing, which is primarily used by distributors to determine an appropriate resale price for tangible goods.
+The method: The resale price method in transfer pricing is primarily used by distributors to determine an appropriate resale price for tangible goods.
 Similar to the cost plus method, the RPM looks at groups of transactions rather than comparing individual transactions like the CUP method.
 Because it works in percentages, RPM can also be applied even when the underlying products are not identical.

 The scenario: A distributor in Canada is purchasing T-shirts from a related-party manufacturer in the U.S. for $20 per shirt and needs to ensure a fair, arm’s length purchase price.

 The application: In this scenario, the Canadian distributor would use the resale price method to determine the gross margin percentage (gross profit divided by net sales) earned on sales of T-shirts purchased from third parties.
 This is then compared to the gross margin earned on distributor sales of T-shirts purchased from related-party manufacturers to ensure fair pricing.